 This project seeks to develop novel communication supports and improve access to technology for individuals with communication impairments with aphasia.
 Recent subprojects include the design of wearable AAC technology to enable more discreet access and the development of tools to support attentional awareness during conversation.

 We are a research group within the McGill School of Information Studies studying, designing, and building new technologies that can better accomodate a diversity of needs.
-Funding sources for our work include NSERC, AGE-WELL, FQRNT, GRAND, and Google.
+Funding sources for our work include NSERC, CRC, AGE-WELL, FQRNT, GRAND, and Google.